Free-Macrame-Patterns.com Logo

 • Project Board and pins

-• 6 Animal Beads (preferably bears)
+• 6 Animal Beads (optional)

 • 6 Round Beads with 10mm holes